Hawkesbury River: Australian history since colonisation

 In 1789 two expeditions explored the Hawkesbury to the northwest of Sydney and the Nepean River to the southwest.
 It took about three years to realise they had discovered the same river system.
 Hawkesbury River was one of the pivotal positions of the Hawkesbury and Nepean Wars, a series of skirmishes and battles between the Kingdom of Great Britain and the resisting Indigenous clans that took place between late 1780s and late 1810s.

+Following European settlement, the Hawkesbury became an important agricultural district because of the fertility of its alluvial floodplain.
+In 1798, colonial official David Collins described the river as "the Nile of New South Wales", noting that the fertility of its banks could provide the colony with a reliable supply of grain.
+The comparison with the Nile was also made by Barron Field in 1825, who called the Hawkesbury–Nepean the "Nile of Botany Bay" because the fertility of its riverbanks was replenished by floods descending from the Blue Mountains.

 The Hawkesbury River was one of the major transportation routes for transporting food from the surrounding area to Sydney during the 1800s.
 Boats would wait in the protection of Broken Bay and Pittwater, until favourable weather allowed them to make the ocean journey to Sydney Heads.
 With the opening of the railway from Sydney to Windsor in 1864, farm produce could be shipped upriver for onward transportation by train.
 However, by the 1880s the river had become silted up between Sackville and Windsor, and Sackville became the head of navigation for sea-going vessels.
 Until the end of the 19th century coastal steamers linked Sackville to Sydney.

 The Hawkesbury River was given its present name by Governor Phillip in June 1789, after Charles Jenkinson, 1st Earl of Liverpool, who at that time was titled Baron Hawkesbury, after the Cotswolds village of Hawkesbury Upton in England, where the Jenkinsons still live.
 An obelisk was unveiled in 1939 at Brooklyn to commemorate the naming.
 In 1794, 22 families were granted land at Bardenarang, now known as Pitt Town Bottoms, near Windsor.
 In that same year, confrontations between Aboriginal people and settlers broke out.